califrench/CSCI340-Virtual-Paging-Assignment/README.md

 The second approach to predictive algorithms is to ignore the knowledge you have been given regarding the various program types.
 Instead, you might track each process’s program counter to try to detect various common patterns (loops, jumps to specific locations, etc).
 If you detect a pattern, you assume that the pattern will continue to repeat and attempt to swap in the necessary pages touched during the execution of the pattern before the process needs them.
 Working set algorithms are a subset of this approach.

 Note that in any predictive operation, you ideally wish to stay 100-200 ticks ahead of the execution of each process.
 This is the necessary predictive lead time in which you must make paging decisions in order to insure that the necessary pages are available when the process reaches them and that no blocking time is required.
 As Figure 3 shows, in addition to swapping in pages predicatively, you must still handle the case where your prediction has failed and are thus forced to reactively swap in the necessary page.
 This is referred to as a predictive miss.
 A good predictive algorithm will minimize misses, but still must handle them when they occur.
-In other words, you can not assume that your predictions will always works and that every currently needed page is already available.
+In other words, you can not assume that your predictions will always work and that every currently needed page is already available.
 Doing so will most likely lead to deadlock.

 There are a number of additional predictive notions that might prove useful involving state-space analysis [5], Markov chains [6], and similar techniques.
 We will leave such solutions to the student to investigate if she wishes.
 Please see the references section for additional information and ideas.